-BTN Transcript: Episode 9-4/4/2023
+BTN Transcript: Episode 9- 4/4/2023

-Yaama I'm Jack and you're watching BTN.
-Here's what's coming up on today's show.
+Yaama, I'm Jack and you're watching BTN.
+Here's what's coming up.
 Calls for stricter video game classifications, is the Tasmanian tiger still out there and Thomas gives competitive cheerleading a go.